 Is the hardware available in oil rubbed Bronze or Nickel?

 Unfortunately, not at this time.
-We specialize in fine wood and glass, keeping all the hardware black to provide a more simplistic look.
+We specialize in fine wood and glass, keeping all the hardware a very dark patina to provide a more simplistic look.

 Are custom sizes available?